TONYSKYZENG/esptank_esp32/README.md

 This is the code for ESP32 mother board, which supports
 * 2 channel motor
 * 1 Chinese TTS via blue tooth control
+* 1 Music player auto switch with TTS

 And requires
 * ESP-IDF 5.0+,
 * ESP-ADF
-* 4M flash in esp32 module (for smaller ones, you need to modify menuconfig)
+* 8M flash in esp32 module (Can not be smaller, tts is a large file)
 ## Overview
 The mother board will firstly set up a Blue tooth SPP server named XXX_M1A2_TTS, afterwards, you can use SPP app like bletooth terminals to control
 Please go to Schematic_ESP32_LITE_V2.pdf for Hardware specs and connections